-- a.
-The format of the course is a seminar.
+- The format of the course is a seminar.
 Webster's definition of a seminar is: "a group of advanced students studying under a professor with each doing original research and all exchanging results through reports and discussions" (G.C.
 Merriam and Co., 1976).
-Instruction shall consist of class lectures, films, exams, student-led discussions, and presentations. - b.
-There are two (2) internet assignments which are part of the material each student will be investigating on the internet.
+Instruction shall consist of class lectures, films, student-led discussions, and presentations. - b.
+There are four (4) short essays of 5-8 pages each which will summarize and reflect on previous weeks' classes and readings, and discussions. - c.
+There are four (4) internet assignments which are part of the material each student will be investigating on the internet.
 The assignments are designed for response or reaction.
 Each assignment must have a title page with the name of the assignment, course name, student's name and date; each assignment must have the questions typed out before each response is given; each opinion, idea and concept proposed by the student must be supported by logic, facts/figures and even personal experience; and each idea or concept proposed by the reading must be dealt with separately.
-Correct use of grammar and punctuation is expected. - c.
-There are two (2) reflection papers of 8-10 pages.
-In this paper the student will show his/her ability to combine the theory of minority relations with the actual stories from the book as well as the class discussions. - d.
+Correct use of grammar and punctuation is expected. - d.
+There is one (1) reflection paper of 10-12 pages.
+In this paper the student will show his/her ability to combine the theory of minority relations with the actual stories from the book, the class discussions, ways in which they have observed discrimination as well as ways in which they have changed in their thinking about minority groups. - e.
 Attendance and participation - (1) The student is penalized on the final semester grade for each unexcused absence during the semester. - (2) Two "tardies" are counted as an unexcused absence.
-A student is considered "tardy" if not present during the roll call for that class period but arrives later. - (3) It is the student's responsibility to ask the instructor to change an absence to a "tardy" at the conclusion of the class period. - (4) It is assumed that students make the most of the educational opportunities available to them by regularly and punctually attending class meetings.
+A student is considered "tardy" if not present during the roll call for that class period but arrives later.

-- (5) In conformity with ORU's "push toward greatness," students are expected not only to attend class but to be well-prepared when they attend. - (6) All students are expected to demonstrate through class participation and discussion that they have read the assigned material. - (7) Pop quizzes may be implemented at the instructor's discretion to encourage students in their striving toward academic excellence. - (8) The student should bear in mind that merely expressing an opinion in class is not the same phenomenon as intellectually-oriented rational discussion of particular reading assignments. - e.
+- (3) It is the student's responsibility to ask the instructor to change an absence to a "tardy" at the conclusion of the class period. - (4) It is assumed that students make the most of the educational opportunities available to them by regularly and punctually attending class meetings. - (5) In conformity with ORU's "push toward greatness," students are expected not only to attend class but to be well-prepared when they attend. - (6) All students are expected to demonstrate through class participation and discussion that they have read the assigned material. - (7) Pop quizzes may be implemented at the instructor's discretion to encourage students in their striving toward academic excellence. - (8) The student should bear in mind that merely expressing an opinion in class is not the same phenomenon as intellectually-oriented rational discussion of particular reading assignments. - e.
 Makeup Examinations - (1) Makeup exams are not permitted except in cases of excused absences.
 Make-up exams may be different in format and content from regularly scheduled exams. - (2) Lack of preparation is not sufficient as an excuse. - (3) There is a \$15 fee charged for all makeup exams. - f.
 All work must be completed and turned in by week 15 in order to pass the course. - g.
 Important Information: All work is due at the beginning of the class time on the date.
 Any work turned in late will receive a maximum grade of five (5) points.